lukepearce/ten4-framework/readme.md

 	- `_frame.twig` Includes SEO/OpenGraph/Twitter stuff.
 	- `_entry.twig` Includes SEO stuff and some examples of macros in use.
 	- `404.twig`

+Slim files are very similar but have different macros and no entry concept by default.

 ## Sass files